eestec-antwerp/AntwerPi2/docs/source/quadcopter/software.rst

 It is important to note that a program written with dronekit acts as a full-blown MAVLink receiver/transmitter.
 To run your program while also being able to use a GCS (*highly* recommended), using MAVProxy is essential.

+**Tip**: The combo Raspberry Pi + Navio can be powered in three ways:

+  * Through the power module from the battery
+  * Through the servo rail (not used in our drone)
+  * Through the Raspberry Pi's power

+If you use the last way of powering it (there should be a specific charger for it, since it uses more than most smartphone chargers can provide), you don't have to use any batteries to develop on the drone.
+Everything will work (including RC and GPS etc), but there won't be power going to the ESC's.

 SITL
 ----